Clemapfel/jluna/docs/manual.md

 #### Properties

-(this feature is not yet implemented, until then, use `getproperty(::Type, ::Symbol)`)
+(this feature is not yet implemented, until then, use `Base.getproperty(::Type, ::Symbol)`)

 ### Type Classification

-To classify a type means evaluate a condition and ask whether it is true or false. `jluna` offers a vast array of convenient classifications, some of which are available as part of the julia core library, some of which are not.
-This section will list all of them along with their usage.
+To classify a type means to evaluate a condition based on a types attributes. `jluna` offers an array of convenient classifications, some of which are available as part of the julia core library, some of which are not.
+This section will list all, along with their meaning:

 + `is_primitive`: was the type declared using the keyword `primitive`
     ```cpp